Anyolite/anyolite/README.md

 * [ ] More stable type casting
 * [ ] Use Array(TypeDeclaration) instead of Hash for keywords in internal methods
 * [ ] Options for inherited and/or inheriting classes
+* [ ] Ability to rename the parent module of module hierarchies

 ### Possible future updates